 The curves after 2000 represent various models with different assumptions about how human activity might change in the future.

 The (newest and improved) "Hockey Stick" diagram (below).
-The maps show where the data came from.
+The maps show where the data came from and this link tells how we got it.
 Each colored line represents different studies conducted by different researchers, all converge on the same disturbing conclusion: Our planet is warming up and the trend appears to be increasing over the last century.